• Skip to main content

 5 from 4 votes

-White Chocolate Browned Butter Blondies ... are really as delicious as they sound.
-Soft and chewy with a beautiful caramel, nutty undertone.
-It’ll be hard to stop at one!
+These Browned Butter Blondies really are as delicious as they sound.
+Soft and chewy with a beautiful caramel, nutty undertone. and filled with almonds, white and milk chocolate, it’ll be hard to stop at one!

 Category: Brownies & Bars